 An introductory study of microorganisms: morphology, cytology, physiology, immunology, and control; emphasis on the prokaryotes.
-(Lecture 3, Lab 3) (Honors)
+(Lecture 3, Lab 3) (Honors) (Spring only)

-372 Biochemistry (3).
+Biochemistry (3).
 Prereq: CHE 111-112, 113-114, 211-212.

 An introductory course in biochemistry including the chemistry of proteins, lipids, and carbohydrates as well as the topics of enzymology, metabolism, and endocrine control of mechanisms.
-(Lecture 3)
+(Lecture 3) (Fall, even years)